 ''This one was an easier catch,'' Tillman said. ''Last week, it was, 'Is he really throwing me the ball?'
 This week was normal.
 This one was easier.
 It came at a good time.
 We needed a lift, and that score got us rolling to the point the offense started putting up points after that.''

-The Bears (4-1) scored 38 unanswered points in the second half to win their third consecutive game.
+The Bears (4-1) scored 38 unanswered points, including 35 in the second half, to win their third consecutive game.

 The streak has everything to do with defense.
 Chicago has returned five interceptions for touchdowns in those games.

 Tillman and Briggs returned two of the team's five INTs for scores in Monday night's 34-18 victory at Dallas.
 Major Wright returned one the previous week against St. Louis.